smallbasic/smallbasic.github.io/_build/reference/1439-system-chain.markdown

 > CHAIN source

-Compile and run the given source.
-Source can be a file name, a line of code or an array of code.
+Compile and run the given source. `source` can be a file name, a line of code or an array of code.
 Use ENV to share variables with the parent process.

-Example 1: Using constants; Note: `\"` is used to create a quote inside the string
+### Example 1: Using constants

+Note: `\"` is used to create a quote inside the string

 ```
 Chain "? \"100 + 50 is: \"; 100 + 50"